 Set up and use the fingerprint sensor on your Galaxy phone

 No one in the world is quite like you, and no two fingerprints are exactly the same.
-That’s why fingerprint security on Galaxy phones are safe and secure.
-However, depending on which type of phone you have, using the fingerprint scanner may be a little different.
+That’s why fingerprint security on Galaxy phones is so dependable.
+However, using the fingerprint scanner may be a little different based on which type of phone you have.

 Find the fingerprint scanner's location